A/B Test

-A/B testing is one of the most important tools for advanced stores to find out exactly where hidden potential lies.
+A/B testing is one of the most important tools for advanced shops to find out exactly where hidden potential lies.
 In this article, you will find out what A/B testing is all about, who it is important for and how you can best implement it.

 What is an A/B test?

 A/B testing is a method of finding out which website design, content or functionality is most successful with visitors to your website.
-This allows you to test a variation or element of your site that can influence the behavior of your customers.
+This allows you to test a variation or element of your site that can influence the behaviour of your customers.

 However, many e-commerce companies do not know how to carry out A/B tests effectively.
 Yet A/B tests, when done well, are an effective way to improve your company’s key performance indicators.